mozancetin/LoL-Match-Accepter-and-Lane-Picker/README.md

 # Requirements / Gerekenler

-1. Botu kullanmak için bilgisayarınızda python 3 ve `pyautogui` ve `python-imageseach-drov0`  modülünün yüklü olması gerekir.
+1. Botu kullanmak için bilgisayarınızda python 3 , `pyautogui` ve `python-imageseach-drov0`  modülünün yüklü olması gerekir.

-    To use the bot, python 3 , `pyautogui` and `python-imageseach-drov0` modules must be installed on your computer.
+    To use the bot; python 3 , `pyautogui` and `python-imageseach-drov0` modules must be installed on your computer.

 --------------------------------------------------------------------------------------------------------------------------------------